TanishqKhetan/Traffic-SIgn-Recognisation/README.md

 ## Dataset

-As mentioned above the dataset used is GTSRB - German Traffic Sign Recognition Benchmark dataset. [link](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign)
+As mentioned above, the dataset used is GTSRB - German Traffic Sign Recognition Benchmark dataset. [link](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign)
 The dataset has the following properties:
-- Single-image, multi-class classification problem
+- Single-image, the multi-class classification problem
 - More than 40 classes
 - More than 50,000 images in total
 - Large, lifelike database